pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/1-concepts-and-setup.md

 Sweet, we're now connected!

+If that didn't work and you have a micro-USB cable, try just manually connecting the Android TV to your computer with the USB cable.

 ### Run the app on Android TV

-Lets run the app on Android TV.
+Let's run the app on Android TV.
 In Android studio select `checkpoint_0` and click run again.
 This time the Android TV device should appear in the list of running devices.
 Select it and click ok.

 And now the mobile app is running on Android TV.
 It could use some TV UI love right?
 In the next few steps we'll cover adding some Android TV UI to the existing data sources and video player.